grepdisc/kindfools/_pages/writeon.md

 (Facilitator: Hy Carrel)
 [Sign Up](/signups/writeon20240208/){: .btn .btn--success}

+RSVP for **The Woven Event** workshop at 6pm Feb 19th at Inspiration Point.
+This will be a single workshop that flows from sharing like in Recovery Stories into writing like in WRITE ON! and then concluding with sharing like in Ground & Sky Poetry Series.
+[Info/Sign-up](
+    /thewovenevent/){: .btn .btn--info}<br>

 {% comment %}
 Please check back here soon.
 Please **[sign in here](/signin/)** for our April 11th workshop.<br>